radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RadSec clients MUST implement timers for managing packet retransmissions and timeouts, such as the ones defined in {{RFC5080, Section 2.2.1}}.
 Other algorithms than the one defined in {{RFC5080}} are possible, but any timer implementation MUST have similar properties of including jitter, exponential backoff and a maximum retransmission count (MRC) and/or maximum retransmission duration (MRD).

-For the following description, we use "retransmission" to mean the sending of the exact same packet over the same connection and "retry" to mean the sending of a new RADIUS packet with the same logical contents, but over a different connection or with other details changed.
+The following description uses "retransmission" to mean the sending of the exact same packet over the same connection and "retry" to mean the sending of a new RADIUS packet with the same logical contents, but over a different connection or with other details changed.
 When a packet is retransmitted, the previously encoded packet contents are sent without change.
 When a packet is retried, it goes through the usual RADIUS processing (e.g., allocation of a new RADIUS ID, new Authenticator) and is re-encoded and re-signed.